Science, Mathematics & Engineering

 What is This Career All About?

-The science of working at the scale of a nanometer (one-billionth of a meter).
-A single strand of human hair is about 80,000 to 100,000 nanometers wide!
+Nanotechnology is the science of the incredibly small—working at the scale of a nanometer (which is one-billionth of a meter).
+To give you an idea, a single strand of human hair is about 80,000 to 100,000 nanometers wide!

-Design, create, and manipulate microscopic structures in labs called 'Cleanrooms' (where even a speck of dust is a giant obstacle).
+A nanotechnologist designs, creates, and manipulates these microscopic structures.
+They work in labs called 'Cleanrooms' (where even a speck of dust is a giant obstacle) to develop everything from scratch-resistant glasses to high-performance sports equipment and life-saving drugs.

-India has launched the National Nano Mission to become a global leader.
-As the world moves toward sustainable energy and advanced healthcare, India needs nanotechnologists to build better solar cells, purify water, and develop next-generation semiconductors for 'Digital India.'
+India has launched the National Nano Mission to become a global leader in this field.
+As the world moves toward sustainable energy and advanced healthcare, India needs nanotechnologists to build better solar cells, purify water using nano-filters, and develop the next generation of semiconductors (chips) for our 'Digital India' future.

 A Day in the Life: Dr. Ishaan, Research Scientist

-Day starts not in an office, but in a 'Gowning Room.'
-Must wear a 'bunny suit'—a full-body white suit with mask and gloves.
+My day starts not in an office, but in a 'Gowning Room.'
+To enter the lab, I must wear a 'bunny suit'—a full-body white suit with a mask and gloves.
 Why?
-Because a single skin cell is like a mountain that could crush the nanomaterials being worked on.
+Because a single skin cell from my hand is like a mountain that could crush the nanomaterials I'm working on.

 10:00 AM